 Match the consultant’s style with one that matches your staff and your managers.
-Active participation, classroom style, testing, video observation, take home materials, etc. This element shouldn’t be shock to everyone when the program starts.
+Active participation, classroom style, testing, video observation, take-home materials, etc. This element shouldn’t be a shock to everyone when the program starts.
 Know the program beforehand and set the expectation for your staff to ensure the proper mindset.
 (Consider those items that didn’t work for your dealership in the past.)

-Industry Participation: This category will quickly help you identify who the knowledge leaders are and may even help speed up the process.
+This category will quickly help you identify who the knowledge leaders are and may even help speed up the process.
 Who participates in the largest industry events?
 Who contributes an endless array of unsolicited support and resources?
-Who is deserving of the flood of word of mouth endorsements?
-Visit the industry evens and see who makes you leave saying, “I need to hire that person for MY dealership!”
+Who is deserving of the flood of word-of-mouth endorsements?
+Visit the industry events and see who makes you leave saying, “I need to hire that person for MY dealership!”

-Your selection needs to include several categories of activities, experiences and philosophies to ensure the relationship remains as solid as possible from the day one and beyond.
+Your selection needs to include several categories of activities, experiences, and philosophies to ensure the relationship remains as solid as possible from day one and beyond.

 Dale Pollak | Founder | vAuto

-5. Review progress/success regularly.
 The key here is to ensure the consultant/trainer relationship is yielding results that fit with the milestones and goals you initially outlined.
-If the expectations aren’t being met, work with consultant/trainer to determine what adjustments to the program may be warranted.
+If the expectations aren’t being met, work with the consultant/trainer to determine what adjustments to the program may be warranted.
 Note: Sometimes a lack of progress isn’t the consultant/trainer’s fault; rather, the problem results from resistance within the dealership or “drift” in the relationship to other areas of the business.

 Tim Jackson | President | Colorado Auto Dealers Association

-Given the fast-paced advancements in Internet marketing tools, tips and techniques for auto sales, dealers face a plethora of opportunities and an amazing number of choices for which to mselect and activate.
+Given the fast-paced advancements in Internet marketing tools, tips, and techniques for auto sales, dealers face a plethora of opportunities and an amazing number of choices for which to select and activate.
 With those opportunities come challenges:

 - What technologies work best and how do you make that determination?

-- What vendor(s) are best engaged to achieve or exceed dealership’s goals?
+- What vendor(s) are best engaged to achieve or exceed the dealership’s goals?

-- What processes are available to assist in selecting best vendor and/or services?
+- What processes are available to assist in selecting the best vendor and/or services?